salido/ios-challenge/README.md

 1. Send a link to your solution to challenge-accepted@salido.com.

 ## Context
-Imagine SALIDO has expanded its reach into the wine industry with the new "SALIDO Wine Club".
-We need to source product data from the wine.com API (http://api.wine.com) and load it into our own database of wine products.
+Imagine SALIDO has expanded its reach into the wine industry with the new "SALIDO Wine Club" app.
+We need to source product data from the wine.com API (http://api.wine.com) and display it in a concise and user-friendly manner.

 ## Requirements
 1. Upon opening the app, the user should be presented with a list of wines sourced from the wine.com API